barryclark/jekyll-now/_posts/2014-12-4-EE-7-Tutorial.md

 For new comers, there is _[Your First Cup: An Introduction to the Java EE Platform](https://docs.oracle.com/javaee/7/firstcup/index.html)_, a crisp introduction to the Java EE platform.

-The _[Java EE 7 Tutorial](https://docs.oracle.com/javaee/7/tutorial/index.html)_ is available for free (online and PDF format).
-In addition, the Java EE Tutorial is now also available in ePub and Mobi formats (hint: check the top right corner) so you can download and read it on your preferred eBook reader (tablets, iBook, Kindle, etc.).
+The _[Java EE 7 Tutorial]_ is available for free (online and PDF format).
+In addition, the it is now also available in ePub and Mobi formats so you can download and read it on your preferred eBook reader.
 Just check the top right corner.
-And again, those great resources are free!
+And again, those resources are free!

 Finally if you are more old school, the _Java EE 7 Tutorial_ is also available, for a fee, as a [dead-tree version](http://www.amazon.com/Java-EE-Tutorial-5th/dp/0321994922/).